What is Albedo?

 mceclip5.jpg

-Albedo is the reflecting power of a material.
-In Corona, it is the sum of material's diffuse, reflective, refractive and translucent components.
-Emission does not count into it.
+Albedo represents the total reflecting power of a material.
+In Corona, this value is calculated by adding together a material's diffuse, reflective, refractive, and translucent components.
+Please note that light emission is not factored into a material's albedo.

 Each material component is calculated as LEVEL * COLOR (with 255 = albedo 1).
 So to decrease too high albedo of a white material, you can either:

-• leave diffuse color at RGB255 and lower diffuse level to about 0,7
+• leave the color at RGB255 and lower the level to about 0,7 (Base color / Base color level in CoronaPhysicalMtl, or Diffuse color / Diffuse level in CoronaLegacyMtl) or

-• leave diffuse level at 1 and change color to about RGB180
+• leave the level at 1 and change the color to about RGB180

-Corona's energy conservation model automatically reduces diffuse level of reflective materials.
+Corona's energy conservation model automatically reduces the diffuse/base color contribution of reflective materials.

 Examples

-Images below show the same scene rendered with exactly the same settings, except for the diffuse level of the override material, with fixed number of passes (32):
+Images below show the same scene rendered with exactly the same settings, except for the base color level (diffuse level in CoronaLegacyMtl) of the override material, with fixed number of passes (32):

 Example 1a